 - Insects, etc.

-Foods to avoid: tubifex worms and all mammal meat because it can cause Malawi bloat.
+Foods to avoid: tubifex worms and all mammal meat because they can cause Malawi bloat.

 Peacock Cichlid Care & Tank Requirements

-Peacock Cichlid care is something that you won’t have any trouble with, no matter if you are a beginner or experienced aquarists.
-In general, they require low maintenance and you can put less effort in compared with most fish.
+Peacock Cichlid care is something that you won’t have any trouble with, no matter if you are a beginner or an experienced aquarist.
+In general, they require low maintenance, and you can put less effort in compared with most fish.
 However, they can be sensitive to drastic changes in their environment.
 That’s why you should pay attention to their essential care requirements and keep them as consistent as possible.

 Feel free to add plants for decoration if you want to.
-However, make sure to choose only hardy plants because Peacock Cichlids tend to dig and disturb the foliage, hornwort is highly suggested.
-When choosing plants we also suggest:
+When choosing plants, we also suggest: